snorepion/Cinnt/readme.md

 The Cinnt full logo uses [Raleway](https://github.com/theleagueof/raleway), released under the Open Font License.
 You may modify and use the logo without any restrictions - the SVG source is included in the source code.

+Libraries used:

+- UnicodeInformation by Fabien Barbier

+- BouncyCastle for C# by The Legion of the Bouncy Castle, Inc.

 Features:

 - Covfefeize (Example: coverage -> covfefe)